chabulhwi/tpil-solutions/quiz/chapter02.md

 ## Question 20

-Define a function that takes two natural numbers as input arguments, and returns the one less than or equal to the other.
+Define a function that takes two natural numbers as input arguments and returns the one less than or equal to the other.

 Note that you can type the less-than-or-equal-to sign `≤` with `\le`.